Polling in a Divided Political Climate: What to Expect in the Upcoming Election

 With so much conflicting data available, how can people tell the difference between a good poll from a bad one?

-There are several great sites out there now (like this one and this one) that actively talk about polling data and can help those in the general public sift through the good, the bad, and the ugly when it comes to polling.
+There are several great sites out there now (like The New York Times and ABC News) that actively talk about polling data and can help those in the general public sift through the good, the bad, and the ugly when it comes to polling.
 These data journalism sites rate polling organizations and analyze some of the latest polls that have been released, as well as conduct their own according to best methodological practices.
 The more information a poll provides – who conducted it, how it was conducted, how many respondents, what the margin of error is, what they weighted on, etc. – the better it likely is in terms of quality.
 Be a good data consumer by being a bit of a detective.